ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 Images that are used in multiple different articles must go to the `/wiki/shared/` folder.
 Images that are used for one article are to be placed inside their folders for linking.

-It is suggusted to add a subfolder for the images, i.e. `img/` for all images.
+It is suggusted to add a subfolder for the images, e.g. `img/` for all images.
-If you have thumbnails and full sized images, it is suggested to use two folders and name the files the same; i.e. `pr/` for preview and `fs/` for full size.
+If you have thumbnails and full sized images, it is suggested to use two folders and name the files the same; e.g. `pr/` for preview and `fs/` for full size.

 Thumbnails are suggested to have a width of 160px and be in the `.jpg` format (unless it has transparency).